-Kaneland’s magical season comes to an end with Class 3A supersectional loss to DePaul Prep
+Kaneland’s magical season ends with Class 3A supersectional loss to DePaul Prep

 Knights couldn’t contain reigning 3A champs, falling 68-28 to snap 31-game winning streak